-Q. What is the interest rate charged for loan against FD?
+Q. What is the interest rate charged for a loan against FD?

 Banks and NBFCs usually charge 0.5% to 2% rate of interest above the applicable FD interest rates.

-Q. Can senior citizens apply for loan against FD?
+Q. Can senior citizens apply for a loan against FD?

 Yes.
 Anyone who owns an FD account (not in the name of a minor) can avail this facility.